 While these seats will give you a better view of the celebrity musician, they are close to an array of loudspeakers that put your hearing in danger.

 To be safe, sit at a reasonable distance from the stage and the speakers.

 Earplugs are highly effective at blocking noise.
 They are also cheap; therefore, you don’t have to worry that they will be out of your budget.

 For you to get the most of the pieces, opt for musician-grade earplugs.
 They lessen sound intensity while maintaining quality.

 Most of the earplugs are made from foam or silicone.
-To wear them you simply need to compress them then put them into your ears.
-The pieces will expand filling your ear canal preventing noise from getting in.
+To wear them, you need to compress them then put them into your ears.
+The pieces will expand, filling your ear canal, preventing noise from getting in.

 Many people make the mistake of using tissues or wadded cotton balls instead of earplugs.
 Don’t do this.